damien-white/elucidate/README.md

 </div>

-`elucidate` is a powerful JSON parser built to fast, efficient and correct.
+`elucidate` is a high-performance JSON parser for correctly handling arbitrary data.

 The official documentation can be found in the [crate's documentation][docs-rs].